45 Degrees In Radians

 Q1: Why are radians used instead of degrees in higher-level mathematics?

 A1: Radians simplify many formulas and calculations, particularly in calculus.
-The derivatives and integrals of trigonometric functions are significantly simpler when using radians, eliminating the need for cumbersome conversion factors.
-Furthermore, radians have a more natural geometric interpretation.
+Here's the thing — the derivatives and integrals of trigonometric functions are significantly simpler when using radians, eliminating the need for cumbersome conversion factors.
+Beyond that, radians have a more natural geometric interpretation.

 Q2: Can I use a calculator to convert 45 degrees to radians?